Guachurro/MobileUNETR-SegFormer-Crater-Detection-Project-with-Gravity-Disturbance-and-Optical-Data/README.md

-This will serve as the instruction to use the codes provided in this repository.
-This is intended to test the data located within it, the contents are as follows:
+The contents of this repository are as follows:
 1) 10to200_10E_0N_180by70_Area_660_Label.tif
       - Regional label dpicting craters between 12km to 200km in diameter
       - Not split into Training/Validation/Testing.
 There is a separate zip file for this.